-At one of the larger rocks we discover the Lioness of Gobedra, the stone carving with another mythical aura.
-Some believe that a lion attacked Archangel Michael who repelled it with such a force that it left an outline in the rock.
-The 3-meter carving supposedly dates before Christ, but on a later date, some Christian added the cross next to the lioness.
+At one of the larger rocks, we discover the Lioness of Gobedra, the stone carving with another mythical aura.
+Some believe that a lion attacked Archangel Michael who repelled it with such force that it left an outline in the rock.
+The 3-meter carving supposedly dates before Christ, but on a later date, some Christians added the cross next to the lioness.

 Kingdom of Aksum and belief

 Royal and religious histories intertwine in the Kingdom of Aksum like rarely anywhere else.
 Always on the edge of legend, the (hi)stories of ancient Ethiopia acquire belief.

 Just across the stelae field, the church compound is home to fifteen ancient stone thrones where coronations of the Aksumite kings were executed.

 The pronouncement of the king or the priest from the church stairs had the force of the law.
 There is no room for doubt in this Christian empire that wants to lean on King Solomon’s dynasty.

 Sun was setting down on the terrace of the outworn Yeha Hotel.
 Next to the benches, there was this 21st-century inscription with the words of Luca Tosi.
 Was it just another Aksum stone memory that hoped to find its place among the legends?

 Before leaving this world, Luca wrote: “Be of good heart, pilgrim!
 Your voyage cannot end here!
 Many people await you along your path, and destiny has reserved many more surprises for you!”

 I still don’t know who Luca was.
 But at that moment, while the emperors’ obelisks and fascinating churches were sinking in the twilight, Luca’s words sounded both royal and prophetic.